G-structure/RF-Diffusion/README.md

 ## 0. Prerequisite

 RF-Diffusion is implemented with [Python 3.8](https://www.python.org/downloads/) and [PyTorch 2.0.1](https://pytorch.org/).
-We manage the development environment using [Conda](https://anaconda.org/anaconda/conda).
+The project now relies on [uv](https://github.com/astral-sh/uv) for dependency management.
-Execute the following commands to configure the development environment.
+Execute the following commands to configure the development environment using a virtual environment managed by `uv`.

-- Create a conda environment called `RF-Diffusion` based on python 3.8, and activate the environment.
+- Create and activate a virtual environment:
     ```bash
-    conda create -n RF-Diffusion python=3.8
-    conda activate RF-Diffusion
+    uv venv .venv
+    source .venv/bin/activate
     ```

-- Install PyTorch, as well as other required packages.
+- Install the project together with its dependencies defined in `pyproject.toml`.
     ```bash
-    pip3 install torch
+    uv pip install -e .
     ```
-    ```bash
-    pip3 install numpy scipy tensorboard tqdm matplotlib torchvision pytorch_fid
-    ```

-For more details about the environment configuration, refer to the `requirements.txt` file in [releases](https://github.com/mobicom24/RF-Diffusion/releases/tag/dataset_model).
+The dependency list is declared in `pyproject.toml`.
+After activating the environment, `uv` will install all required packages automatically.

 Download or `git clone` the `RF-Diffusion` project.
 Download and unzip `dataset.zip` and `model.zip` in [releases](https://github.com/mobicom24/RF-Diffusion/releases/tag/dataset_model) to the project directory.